Otto von Bismarck: Accident Insurance Law of 1884

 Bismarck's government had to submit three draft bills before it could get one passed by the Reichstag in 1884.
 Bismarck had originally proposed that the federal government pay a portion of the accident insurance contribution.
 Bismarck wanted to demonstrate the willingness of the German government to reduce the hardship experienced by the German workers so as to wean them away from supporting the various left-wing parties, most importantly the Social Democrats.
 The National Liberals took this program to be an expression of State Socialism, against which they were dead set.
 The Centre Party was afraid of the expansion of federal power at the expense of states' rights.

 As a result, the only way the program could be passed at all was for the entire expense to be underwritten by the employers.
 To facilitate this, Bismarck arranged for the administration of this program to be placed in the hands of Der Arbeitgeberverband in den beruflichen Korporationen (the Organisation of Employers in Occupational Corporations).
 This organisation established central and bureaucratic insurance offices on the federal, and in some cases, the state level to actually administer the program whose benefits kicked in to replace the sickness insurance program as of the 14th week.
 It paid for medical treatment and a pension of up to two-thirds of earned wages if the worker were fully disabled.

-This program was expanded, in 1886, to include agricultural workers.
+In 1885, the coverage of the program was extended to various state-owned enterprises with a particularly serious risk of accidents for workers, and to agricultural workers in 1886.

+Health and safety regulations

+In 1884, the Federal Council issued safety regulations for match factories, followed by regulations for lead paint and lead sugar factories in 1886 and for cigar factories in 1888.